johnrm174/layout-signalling-scheme/README.md

 addresses in a manner that should be compatible with the majority of DCC signal/points decoders currently on the market.
 Track sensors can also be easily integrated (via the Raspberry Pi's GPIO interface) to enable full automatic control.

-These core 'library'functions are now in a seperate repository (https://github.com/johnrm174/model-railway-signalling)- which I plan to publish as a standalone Python Package in PyPI soon
+These core 'library'functions are now in a seperate repository: https://github.com/johnrm174/model-railway-signalling - which I plan to publish as a standalone Python Package in PyPI soon

 As far as the code is concerned, I've tried to keep it simple - and readable to those that aren't intimately familiar with